Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 David Anthony Styblo - Jefferies LLC

 Hi, there.
 It's Dave Styblo in for Windley.
 Congratulations again, Regina and Amy.
-I want to just ask a bigger macro question on industry growth for 2018, and just to get your guys sense of how you think that shapes out?
+I want to just ask a bigger macro question on industry growth for 2018, and just to get your guys sense of how you think that shakes out?
 I guess as we look at the individual Medicare Advantage industry growth, it was either flat or declining year-to-date or year-over-year, depending on what you're looking at.

 And I guess with the HIF moratorium, we would have thought that would have helped first in acceleration.
 So as we go into next year what data do you look at or what is your thoughts about how industry growth tracks?
 Could it have increased pressure as we go through the 2018 cycle, or again, what sort of things do you look at that can help size what the HIF had an impact in terms of market growth this year?